-(a) Exclusive of restricted cash.

-(b) Availability at any point in time is subject to certain restrictions based on the maintenance of financial covenants contained in our credit agreement.
+- (a) Exclusive of restricted cash. - (b) Availability at any point in time is subject to certain restrictions based on the maintenance of financial covenants contained in the 2012 Credit Facility.
 See our 2013 Form 10-K.

 Over the next 12 months: